Excellence in education is when we do everything that we can to make sure they become everything they can.

 What if your child does not speak English at a native language level?
 Or not at all?
 What if your child needs support or experiences difficulties in a regular class?

 Bonn International School has an experienced specialist Learning Support team to help.
 The team provides support to students who encounter difficulties in the regular classroom, or require additional support at both ends of the learning spectrum.
 Support includes assessments, consultation, monitoring and scheduled time with either the student or relevant teachers.

-For non-academic issues, BIS has two full time Counselors responsible for student pastoral care.
+For non-academic issues, BIS has Counselors responsible for student pastoral care.
 Our Counselors regularly visit classrooms, and are an invaluable support and resource for both students and parents.
 Our Counselors help students with their concerns about friendships, peer pressure, values and other areas of significance to children and young adults.
 In addition, the Counselors host workshops for parents dealing with issues ranging from transitions between cultures to the challenges of puberty and adolescence.